Techtonica/curriculum/data-structures/what-is-a-data-structure.md

 ### Motivation
 Structuring data, and deciding how to organize and store data in non-arbitrary ways is one way to create performant programs.
-When data is efficiently structured,and organized, data manipulation can be optimized.
-Some types of data structures include primitive variables(they are the simplest type of data structures), pointers, arrays(great for storing a list of a fixed length) , linked lists are great for storing a number of data items that can easily change size to add or remove items, doubly linked lists, queues (first in first out data storage/traversal), stacks(last in, first out data traversal), trees(data structure consisting of one or more data nodes, an XML document, with a root node is a good example), binary trees(great for storing records that can be accessed in a key, value pair),priority queues(array that searches for the lowest cost contained and appends it to the end ), hash tables(used to implement key, value, dictionary-like interfaces ).
+When data is efficiently structured and organized, data manipulation can be optimized.
+Some types of data structures include primitive variables (the simplest type of data structures), pointers, arrays (great for storing a list of a fixed length), linked lists (great for storing a number of data items that can easily change size to add or remove items), doubly linked lists, queues (first in first out data storage/traversal), stacks (last in, first out data traversal), trees (data structure consisting of one or more data nodes—an XML document with a root node is a good example), binary trees (great for storing records that can be accessed in a key, value pair), priority queues (array that searches for the lowest cost contained and appends it to the end), hash tables (used to implement key, value, dictionary-like interfaces).
 Some other data structures include record, union, tagged union, class, graphs, and binary trees.

 ### Objective
 **Apprentices will be able to**